rhos-infra/shade_janitor/README.md

 ### Blacklist

 There is a list of words which will keep your resources from being removed.
-The words are: 'slave', 'jenkins' and 'mirror'
+The words are: 'slave', 'jenkins', 'default' and 'mirror'

 ### How to add a new type of resource